 Dr. Michael Stoltzfus

-Mike Stoltzfus joined the faculty of Georgia Gwinnett College as a professor of religion in 2015.
-Prior to this appointment, he taught religious studies and philosophy at Valdosta State University for 16 years.
-He is interested in how divergent religious and spiritual practices affect everyday life and has taught many courses including world religions, religion and culture, Buddhism, interreligious dialogue, comparative religious ethics, human sexuality, and spirituality, health and wellbeing.
+Mike Stoltzfus joined the faculty of Georgia Gwinnett College as a professor of religion in 2015 and is the coordinator for the religious studies minor.
+Prior to GGC, he taught religious studies and philosophy at Valdosta State University for 16 years.
+He is interested in how divergent religious and spiritual practices transform everyday life and has taught many courses including world religions, religion and culture, Buddhism, Asian religions, inter-religious dialogue, comparative religious ethics, human sexuality, Japanese spiritual traditions, and spirituality, health and well-being.
 Most recently, Stoltzfus' research has investigated how distinctive religions of the world represent and respond to people living with disabilities and/or chronic illnesses.
-His publications include numerous articles and four books, Disability and Religious Diversity: Cross-Cultural and Interreligious Perspectives, Disability in Judaism, Christianity and Islam: Sacred Texts, Historical Traditions, and Social Analysis (co-edited with Darla Schumm, 2011), Chronic Illness, Spirituality, and Healing: Diverse Disciplinary, Religious, and Cultural Perspectives (co-edited with Rebecca Green, 2013), and World Religions and Disability Studies (forthcoming 2016).
+His publications include numerous articles and four books, Disability and Religious Diversity: Cross-Cultural and Inter-religious Perspectives, Disability in Judaism, Christianity and Islam: Sacred Texts, Historical Traditions, and Social Analysis (co-edited with Darla Schumm, 2011), Chronic Illness, Spirituality, and Healing: Diverse Disciplinary, Religious, and Cultural Perspectives (co-edited with Rebecca Green, 2013), and World Religions and Disability Studies (Baylor University Press 2016).

 - Doctorate – religion, ethics and society – Vanderbilt University

 - Master's – religious studies – Pacific School of Religion

 - Bachelor's – interdisciplinary studies – Goshen College

 - Religion and culture